iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Fourier Series, PDE Flavor.md

 \right)
 $$

-This thing, has a coefficient that never decreases.
+The aboe claim would be false because the series never converge.

-This thing, doesn't equal to one.
-Depending on how it's arranged, we can make any kind of number.
+It doesn't equal to one.
+Depending on how the terms are arranged in the sum, we can sum them up to be any kind of number.
 This series is undetermined.

-Note that, the fourier cosine series for $1$ is just 1.
+Note that, the Fourier cosine series for $1$ is just 1.
 They are not equal to each other, be careful when we take the derivative on the fourier series.
 Notice that, when the coefficient is not decreasing fast enough, we might have problem with the derivative of the series.

-When the convergence rate is like: $\mathcal{O}(\frac{1}{n^2})$, yes, we will be able to take derivative on that. **BUT**, 2 derivatives might give us a problem.